FabianoEger/tago-documentation/concepts.rst

 Expiration
 **********

-This define the life of the token, which can be temporary or not (never).
+This defines the life of the token, which can be temporary or infinite (never).

 Advanced Options
 ****************